Tips to close on a home quickly

 Your income and the amount of debt you're carrying are major factors that help determine whether you can get a loan, and the mortgage rate you'll pay.
 Changes in your financial situation can delay the closing process.

-5. See if you’ll need to pay mortgage insurance
+5. Determine if you need private mortgage insurance

 If you’re getting a conventional loan and don’t have at least 20% to put down, you'll likely be required to obtain private mortgage insurance.
 This insurance, also known as PMI, protects the lender in the event you default on your loan.